 Is this only for technical SEO issues?

 No. Technical details can matter, but this service is centered on page-level SEO, content structure, internal linking, topical focus, and the overall quality of important pages.
+Technical cleanup can support the work, but it is not the main point of the service.

 Can you improve pages that already rank a little?

 Yes.
 In many cases, those pages are the best opportunities because they already have some visibility but are not performing as strongly as they could.
+Improving an existing page with partial traction is often more practical than starting from zero on a brand-new page.

 Does this include content rewrites?

 It can.
 Some pages need lighter optimization, while others need partial or full rewrites to become much stronger.
+The right scope depends on how much of the page is still worth keeping and how much needs to be rebuilt for clarity and competitiveness.

 Improve the pages that should already be working harder

 If your website already has the right services but the page execution feels weak, on-page SEO is often the right place to start.
 TOCSEO helps improve the structure, focus, clarity, and content quality of the pages that matter most so your site has a stronger foundation for organic search.
+When the core pages get clearer, the rest of the website usually becomes easier to strengthen as well.